-Words by Lauren Irvine
+Words by Lauren Irvine; updated by Ali Gingrey

 Which is why we turned to Sender One’s team of yogis for the best poses to squeeze in when your pants are feeling a bit tight (and before the tryptophan coma kicks in).
-As a bonus that’s not gastrointestinally inclined, 10 to 15 minutes of these quick stretches will also give you a moment to breathe and relax in the midst of Thanksgiving’s joyful chaos.
+As a bonus that’s not gastrointestinally inclined, 10 to 15 minutes of these quick stretches will also give you a moment to breathe and relax in the midst of the weekend's joyful chaos.
 So after you indulge your taste buds, indulge your spirit with these rejuvenating moves.

 Aptly named, this Bikram pose stimulates the ascending, descending, and transverse colon, which aids digestion while relieving and preventing uncomfortable gas.
 Stretch it out in half or full pose, and your family members will thank you.